Protesters in North Carolina Tear Down Confederate Statue

 The group in Durham gathered outside the old Durham County courthouse, according to local CBS-affiliate WNCN.
 A woman used a ladder to climb up the statue around 7 p.m. and tied a rope to it.
 Others then pulled the rope, toppling the statue to the ground.

 Protesters can be seen kicking the statue and celebrating its fall in videos taken at the scene.
 The crowd was chanting phrases such as “We are the revolution” and “No KKK, no fascist USA.”
-A Face

 After taking down the statue, protesters marched down Durham’s Main Street chanting “I believe that we will win.”